 For today’s Did You Know we will look at Sangria fun facts.

-Sangria Fun Facts: Sangria is a wine punch typical of Spain and Portugal, also consumed in Argentina and Uruguay.
+Sangria Fun Facts: Sangria is a wine punch typical of Spain and Portugal, which is also consumed in Argentina and Uruguay.

 - This spiked punch usually mixes in red wine, simple syrup, a few drops of brandy and chopped fruit.
 The wine can be any inexpensive type that is light, dry and young, but red is preferred.